vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 The Mondays in Śr. are regarded specially holy even now.
 Somavrata-(1) when the 8th in any pakṣa falls on a Monday

-one should worship Śiva, the right side of the idol represent ing Śiva and left side Hari and the Moon; bathe the linga with pañcāmṛta, apply sandalwood and camphor to right side and to the left saffron, aguru, uśīra; nīrājana with 25 lights of the God and the Devi; dinner to brāhmanas with their wives; for a year or five years; KKV 269–271, HV I. 829-831 ( from Kālikā); (2) on Vai. pūrṇimā fill a copper vessel with water, put image of Śhaṅkara therein and cover it with cloth and worship with gandha and flowers and donate with the words 'may Mahādeva, lord of the world, who assumes the form of the Moon, be pleased with me'; KKV 353, HV II.
+one should worship Śiva, the right side of the idol represent ing Śiva and left side Hari and the Moon; bathe the liṅga with pañcāmṛta, apply sandalwood and camphor to right side and to the left saffron, aguru, uśīra; nīrājana with 25 lights of the God and the Devi; dinner to brāhmanas with their wives; for a year or five years; KKV 269–271, HV I. 829-831 ( from Kālikā); (2) on Vai. pūrṇimā fill a copper vessel with water, put image of Śhaṅkara therein and cover it with cloth and worship with gandha and flowers and donate with the words 'may Mahādeva, lord of the world, who assumes the form of the Moon, be pleased with me'; KKV 353, HV II.
 174-175, KR 166-167 (all quoting Bhav.); (3) on su.
 2nd tithi one should donate vessel containing salt to a brābmapa; for a year; at end donate a cow; goes to Śivaloka; KKV 451 ( 59th Sastivrata from Mat.
-101. 81 ), HV I. 389 (from Pad.); (4) when 8th tithi falls on Robiṇi nakṣatra, perform this; bathe Siya with pañcāmsta and apply camphor or sandalwood paste to the linga or image and worship with white flowers; offer naivedya of jar of milk mixed with white ground sugar; jāgara; yields long life, fame etc.; HV 1.
+101. 81 ), HV I. 389 (from Pad.); (4) when 8th tithi falls on Robiṇi nakṣatra, perform this; bathe Siya with pañcāmsta and apply camphor or sandalwood paste to the liṅga or image and worship with white flowers; offer naivedya of jar of milk mixed with white ground sugar; jāgara; yields long life, fame etc.; HV 1.
 863 (from Kālottara ); (5) fast on M. śu.
-14th and on 15th apply (to the linga) a blanket of ghee from top to the vedi; donate a pair of dark cows; jāgara with songs and dance; HV II.
+14th and on 15th apply (to the liṅga) a blanket of ghee from top to the vedi; donate a pair of dark cows; jāgara with songs and dance; HV II.
 239–240 (from Bhav.); (6) on the first Monday in Mārg. śu., or Cai. or on any Monday when an intense impulse to worship arises; worship Śiva with white flowers (like Mālati, Kunda &c.), apply

 List of vratas

 455

-sandalwood paste (to image or linga), offer naivedya; homa; rewards of performance of nakta on Monday in the months from Mārg, described; HV II.
+sandalwood paste (to image or liṅga), offer naivedya; homa; rewards of performance of nakta on Monday in the months from Mārg, described; HV II.
 558-566 (from Skanda); (7) on each Monday eight brīhmaṇas to be treated to dinner for a year; at and a silver image of Śiva to be made and donated; worship of Śiva and Umā with mantra 'tat puruṣāya vidmaho' (Maitrā.
 S. II, 9, 1, Tai. Ār.
 X. 46 );

 Pad.
 IV.
 108. 82-90.
 Somāyana-vrata--for a month; consists in subsisting on the milk